Multicultural Connections Program

 Participants will learn about climate change terminology, climate change issues, local organizations, activists, and ideas for responding to the global climate emergency.

-Participants will answer Climate Change questions linked to the information presented during the presentation.
+Participants will answer Test Your Knowledge questions during the presentation.

 Waste Management

-Participants will learn how solid waste (garbage, recycling, organics, household hazardous waste and electronic waste) is managed in their municipality.
+Participants will learn how waste (garbage, recycling, organics, household hazardous waste, electronic waste, and medical waste) is managed in their municipality.

 Wildlife in the City